deonlum/aa-data-processing/aa_data_processing.md

     ## 24 CONTROL BLANK 3   0.345   0.021
     ## 25           SPARE  -0.124   0.237

-All clean_aa_data does is to pick out the appropriate cells in the .csv file and puts it in a nice dataframe for downstream processing.
-It does not alter the values at all. clean_aa_data will also print what data columns were identified.
+What `clean_aa_data` does is pick out the appropriate cells in the .csv file and puts it all in a nice dataframe for downstream processing.
+It does not alter any values at all. clean_aa_data also prints out what data columns were identified.
 In this case, this was a KCl run, so it retrieved data for Ammonia and Nitrate.

 Notice that in the sample data file (which is a truncated version of a